Connecting to VPN (Linux)

 DNS Conflicts

-If you experience DNS issues after connecting to the VPN then you may be experiencing a conflict.
+The VPN adjusts your routes and DNS configurations while connected, which can sometimes cause DNS issues.
 This is likely related to how the VPN makes those adjustments on your local device.
-To resolve this, ensure all connections are closed, change your DNS configuration to any DNS server that is not 1.1.1.1 and attempt to reconnect.
+To resolve this, ensure all connections are closed, change your DNS configuration to any DNS server that is not 1.1.1.1, and attempt to reconnect.

 File Interactions